This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 Red velvet recipes are always a favorite around the holidays, and these crinkle cookies are no exception!
 As the powdered sugar covered cookie dough bakes, they begin to spread, making cracks in the surface that reveal the pillowy soft red velvet inside.
 These gorgeous cookies make the ultimate Valentine’s Day or Christmas cookies and are guaranteed to be a hit with everyone!

-If you’re looking for more Valentine’s Day recipes for your special someone, try these Strawberry Cake Mix Cookies, Red Velvet Brownies or cute heart shaped Cherry Hand Pies.
-They are all so fun and delicious, everyone will be asking you for recipes!
+If you’re looking for easy and festive Valentine’s Day recipes to make for your special someone, try these Strawberry Cake Mix Cookies, Red Velvet Brownies or cute heart shaped Cherry Hand Pies.
+They’re all so fun and delicious, everyone will be asking you for recipes!

 Why We Love this Red Velvet Version of Crinkle Cookies

-- Beautiful presentation: When you want a dessert or sweet snack for a special occasion that will look pretty AND taste amazing, you can’t go wrong with the gorgeous red color of these cookies.
+• Beautiful presentation: When you want a dessert or sweet snack for a special occasion that will look pretty AND taste amazing, you can’t go wrong with the gorgeous red color of these cookies.
 The contrast with the white powdered sugar really makes them stand out on your holiday cookie tray.
+Add them alongside these Gingerbread Reindeer Cookies and Butterball cookies for a fun variety!

-- Taste and texture: These are honestly the best cookies you’ll ever make.
-They have a slight cocoa flavor, and the texture is true perfection!
-They are a soft and delicate yet slightly chewy cookie…SO good!
+• Taste and texture: These are honestly the best cookies you’ll ever make.
+They have a slight cocoa flavor, and the soft and chewy texture is true perfection!

 Ingredients for Red Velvet Cookies